openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

 The certificate becomes active and is ready for issuing to learners who attain passing grades in your course.

-After activating a certificate, you can :ref:`edit the certificate<Edit a Certificate>` further, but if you make any changes, you must activate the certificate again.
+Activated certificates are available for issuing to learners.
+You can edit activated certificates, but if you make and save any changes, the certificate becomes inactive.
+You must activate it again before it can be issued.

 .. _Deactivate a Certificate: